leanghoun/leanghoun.github.io/docs/collections/blasters/gryphon.md

 *Install Switch Trigger and Tuck Wires*
 {: .fs-2 .text-grey-dk-000 }

-Install the switch trigger.
+Assemble and install the switch trigger.
 Apply a bit of silicone grease to smoothen the action.
 Wires will tuck like so.

+- [ ] 1 x M3x6 SHCS
+{: .fs-2 }

 ![Install the Pusher](../../../../assets/images/gryphle0n-21-pusher.jpg)
 *Install the Pusher*